JeroenGar/jagua-rs/jagua-rs/README.md

 ## Testing

 `jagua-rs` contains a suite of assertions which are enabled by default in debug builds to ensure the correctness of the engine.
+These tests are sprinkled throughout the codebase and aim to check correctness of many of the datastructures.
-These assertions are disabled in release builds to maximize performance.
+In release builds, these assertions are disabled by default to maximize performance.

-TODO: unit testing
+`lbf` contains some basic integration tests (with assertions enabled) to validate the correctness of the engine on a macro level.
+See [lbf crate](../lbf#Testing) for more information.